Minneapolis and St. Paul are great places to visit in the Midwest.

 Minneapolis is home to several indoor and outdoor obstacle course parks inspired by the TV show “American Ninja Warrior.”

-These parks offer challenging courses for all skill levels and are a fun and unique way to get active on a budget.
-They are Grassmann Park in Jordan and Schaper Park in Golden Valley
+These parks have challenging courses for all skill levels and are a fun and unique way to stay active without spending a lot of money.
+They are Grassmann Park in Jordan and Schaper Park in Golden Valley.

 Minneapolis has several affordable mini golf courses, including Can Can Wonderland in St. Paul, which features whimsical, artist-designed holes, and Big Stone Mini Golf and Sculpture Garden in Minnetrista, which features unique sculptures and water features.

-Ready to putt your skills to the test?
+Ready to put your skills to the test?
 Click now to discover the best Mini Golf locations in Minnesota and start planning your next adventure!

 Minneapolis is known for its thriving food truck scene.
-At any given time there are upwards of a 100 trucks roaming hte cities, serving up delicous cuisines throughout the city.
+At any given time there are upwards of 100 trucks roaming the cities, serving up delicious cuisines throughout the city.